mattbierner/blog.mattbierner.com/_posts/2014-02-01-atum-preface.md

 As an academic project, performance is a low priority (Atum may even be the slowest Javascript implementation ever).

 ## Prototyping
-Atum allows prototyping new language features at a high level of abstraction, and new programming languages can even be build by composing Atum interpreter functions.
+Atum allows prototyping new language features at a high level of abstraction, and new programming languages can even be built by composing Atum interpreter functions.

 Consider a transactional try statement; that is a try statement that restores the original state if the try body fails.
 The details of this example are not important, but note how transactional try uses composition and a regular try statement and how the entire operation is expressed abstractly with few implementation details.